PietarTheWise/fractol/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and gcc compiler installed on your computer.
-Also you need miniLibX graphics library which on my knowledge doesn't work on windows.
+To clone and run this application, you'll need [Git](https://git-scm.com) and a gcc compiler installed on your computer.
+Also you need miniLibX graphics library which to my knowledge doesn't work on windows.
 This has been tested only on MacOs and linux.
 Run the following commands on the command line:

 ```bash
 # Clone this repository